Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Motivation

-\item $ K $ is taken as equilibriums of the differential equations; the geometry of $ K $ is like $ \mathcal{M} $, $ \mathbb{R}^{n} $, or $ \mathbb{R}^{n} \times \mathcal{M} $ where $ \mathcal{M} $ is a compact and smooth submanifold without boundary, which trivially satisfies \textbf{(H1) $ \sim $ (H4)} in \autoref{sub:setup}; the exponential trichotomy of $ K $ is usually obtained by the exponential trichotomy of a point belonging to $ K $ (due to the construction of $ K $ under some kind of symmetrical structures for the differential equations e.g. scale and spatial translation invariance, etc);
+\item The manifold $ K $ is typically taken as equilibriums of the differential equations; its geometry resembles $ \mathcal{M} $, $ \mathbb{R}^{n} $, or $ \mathbb{R}^{n} \times \mathcal{M} $, where $ \mathcal{M} $ is a compact and smooth boundaryless submanifold, which naturally satisfies (H1)--(H4) in \autoref{sub:setup}; the exponential trichotomy of $ K $ is usually obtained from that of a point in $ K $ (due to the construction of $ K $ under certain symmetry structures of the differential equations, such as scale and spatial translation invariance);

-\item the nonlinear parts of the differential equations are usually unbounded making the analysis very complicated, which again makes it extremely difficult to verify the non-linear version of exponential trichotomy with respect to the original non-linear dynamics (i.e. the (A) (B) condition defined in \autoref{defAB} and \autoref{defi:ABk}). \end{enumerate} \end{rmk}
+\item The non-linear parts of the differential equations are typically unbounded, making the analysis highly complex, which in turn makes it extremely challenging to verify the non-linear version of exponential trichotomy with respect to the original non-linear dynamics (i.e., the (A) (B) condition defined in \autoref{defAB} and \autoref{defi:ABk}). \end{enumerate} \end{rmk}

-Above, $ K $ is taken as a smooth embedding manifold which in turn is not necessary.
-In 1970s, Fenichel \cite{Fen79} first considered the invariant manifolds of a compact set $ K $ consisting of equilibriums and applied it to study the geometric singular perturbation problem for ODEs in $ \mathbb{R}^{n} $.
-About 20 years later, Chow, Liu, Yi \cite{CLY00a} generalized it to the general case that $ K $ is a compact invariant set satisfying some admissibility condition.
-Very recently, Bonatti and Crovisier \cite{BC16} obtained an analogous result for diffeomorphisms on Riemannian manifolds (see also \autoref{cor:compact} in the infinite-dimension); in addition, they also obtained the equivalent characterization (see also \autoref{thm:eqInvariant}).
-It is worth mentioning that one can define the ``pre-tangent space'' of a set (in the sense of Whitney) and so the notation $ TK \subset X^{c} $ can make sense if $ K $ is a set; see e.g. \cite{Whi34, CLY00a, BC16} or \autoref{def:tangent}.
+The manifold $ K $ considered above is taken as a smooth embedding manifold, though this is not strictly necessary.
+In the 1970s, Fenichel \cite{Fen79} first considered invariant manifolds of a compact \emph{set} $ K $ consisting of equilibriums and applied this framework to study the geometric singular perturbation problem for ODEs in $ \mathbb{R}^{n} $.
+Approximately two decades later, Chow, Liu, and Yi \cite{CLY00a} generalized this to the case where $ K $ is a compact invariant set satisfying certain admissibility conditions.
+More recently, Bonatti and Crovisier \cite{BC16} obtained an analogous result for diffeomorphisms on Riemannian manifolds (see also \autoref{cor:compact} in the infinite-dimensional setting); in addition, they also obtained an equivalent characterization (see also \autoref{thm:eqInvariant}).
+It is worth mentioning that one can define the ``pre-tangent space'' of a set (in the sense of Whitney), so the notation $ TK \subset X^{c} $ remains meaningful even when $ K $ is a set; see e.g. \cite{Whi34, CLY00a, BC16} or our \autoref{def:tangent}.